 - 1. Describe the proposed EEM project. - 2.
 Describe how the EEM project will mitigate the environmental impact of the RTF. - 3.
 Explain specifically how vehicular emissions of carbon dioxide created by the RTF will be mitigated by the EEM Project. - 4.
-Describe how the EEM project will reduce water usage with native, drought tolerant and low water use plantings.
+Describe how the project uses the principle of "the right tree for the right place," to ensure the species selection process considers climate, water usage, native plantings, and locally specific circumstances. - 5.
+Explain how the project expands and maintains urban tree canopy and green spaces to moderate urban heat islands, decrease energy use, and contribute to carbon sequestration. - 6.
+Will the project benefit low-income/disadvantaged communities, particularly those vulnerable to the impacts of extreme heat, hazardous air quality, and/or with the least access to nature?
+Explain how.